American College of Radiology Accredited Program

 The following tests are available at Texoma Medical Center, TMC Advanced Medical Imaging and ER at Anna.

-X-ray (Radiography)
+X-ray (radiography)

 X-ray (also called radiography) uses a very small dose of radiation to produce pictures of the inside of the body.
 X-rays are the most frequently used form of medical imaging and they are also the oldest.
 They are often used to help see bone fracture, injuries or infections; they are also used to locate foreign objects in soft tissue.